 3. See the science behind things- I may be able to explain some things, but here they have an entire museum staff to explain what I cannot and much better.

-4. It inspires further creativity- many museums have an “invention lab,” after every museum trip my kids are taken to new creative heights…… It always intrigues me with what they do.
+4. It inspires further creativity- many museums have an “invention lab,” after every museum trip, my kids are taken to new creative heights…… It always intrigues me with what they do.
 Future Ticia, look at the idea of process versus product.

-5. It inspires new ways of playing- after this time of playing in the kitchen my kids decided to not just take orders, but expect pay for the food they delivered.
+5. It inspires new ways of playing- after this time of playing in the kitchen, my kids decided to not just take orders, but expect to pay for the food they delivered.
 Then they went to the next area and were farmers.
 They came home and what they saw was reflected in their play.
 Make a travel pretend play kitchen.

 6. It brings up new questions to answer- There are many times as we go through exhibits in museums we see something we don’t know about.
 It gives us a chance to go home and look it up or go to the library and check out more books.